ranisalt/node-argon2/README.md

 Bindings to the reference [Argon2](https://github.com/P-H-C/phc-winner-argon2) implementation.

-**Want to use it on command line?
+**Want to use it on the command line?
 Instead check [node-argon2-cli](https://github.com/ranisalt/node-argon2-cli).**

 ### Usage
-It's possible to hash using either Argon2i (default), Argon2d and Argon2id, and verify if a password matches a hash.
+It's possible to hash using either Argon2i (default), Argon2d or Argon2id, and verify if a password matches a hash.

 To hash a password: